pgfeldman/optevolver/README.md

 <pre>
 eo.save_results("evolve_test.xlsx")
 </pre>
-Thesaved spreadsheet will include all the best values for each generation and can be used to make nice plots:
+The saved spreadsheet will include all the best values for each generation and can be used to make nice plots:
 ![Example Spreadsheet](./reports/figures/ExcelHistory.png)

 Last, plot the exhaustive and evolve sequences.
 The exhaustive line is almost deterministic and will pretty much look the same for each run.
 The evolved line is stochastic, and can change significantly for each run.